cuonghv0298/gesture-recognition-/README.md

 Each row of the CSV file represents one video and contains three main pieces of information - the name of the subfolder containing the 30 images of the video, the name of the gesture and the numeric label (between 0-4) of the video.

+## Structure
+* convLSTM2D(final_model).ipynb is our notebook code all experiments.
+* README.md
+* requirements.txt
+* TODO.md : how we work together
+* imgs folder contains the evaluation rubric image
+* models folder contains the json to load the result training (You can download all our trained models at this [link](https://drive.google.com/drive/folders/1tZJGqxkOiC6DFbNHU5S6EqA8Kw5dzZW3?usp=drive_link))

 ## Acknowledgements
 1. https://realpython.com/introduction-to-python-generators/